 As you might have noted, many of the extras are available via Wi-Fi, meaning you don’t need to subscribe for premium to enjoy them.
 All you need is an Internet-enabled Wi-Fi connection.

-In any case, getting your car hooked to public Wi-Fi keeps it better connected even when you’re driving it around, or parked in a neighborhood, especially where the cellular signals are poor.
+In any case, getting your car hooked to public Wi-Fi keeps it better connected, especially in areas with poor cellular signals.

 And in my experience with a 2021 Model Y, the xfinitywifi network generally has much faster data connection speeds than the car’s built-in LTE connection.
 In certain areas, it even has better coverage than the car’s cellular reception.